Awards and decorations of the National Oceanic and Atmospheric Administration: Command insignia

 For each of the three Command insignia, eligibility to wear them is not attained by a NOAA Corps officer being temporarily or acting in command due to absence, illness or transfer of the designated commanding officer, for periods of less than six continuous months.

 An incumbent officer wears insignia centered 1/4 inch above the right breast pocket or pocket flap.
 When a name tag or ribbon bars are worn on the right breast, the insignia is centered 1/4 inch above them.
 On the men's Service Dress Blue coat, the insignia is positioned on the right breast as though there were a pocket.
 On Formal Dress and Dinner Dress Jacket (Blue or White), men wear the insignia centered on the right lapel, 3 inches below the notch; women wear the insignia centered on the right lapel, down one third the distance between the shoulder seam and the coat hem.

 A post tour officer wears insignia on the left breast 1/4 inch below the top of the pocket/flap.
 Only one post-tour command insignia may be worn; the choice of insignia is at the individual's discretion.
 When wearing two qualification insignia, the command insignia is worn 1/4 inch below the secondary insignia, or on uniforms with pocket flaps, 1/4 inch below the flap.

 Qualification insignia

-NOAA Corps officers who have qualified as aviators, divers, submariners, parachutists, &c., or are otherwise entitled to wear a qualification insignia at their discretion.
+NOAA Corps officers who have qualified as aviators, divers, submariners, parachutists, etc., or are otherwise entitled to wear a qualification insignia at their discretion.
 As follows are the qualification insignia awarded by the NOAA.